Jesus said he would send us a Comforter.

 Have you ever felt like you needed a little comfort?
 Or maybe a lot of comfort?

-Sometimes the challenges of life run away with themselves and we need some help.
 Sometimes we get ourselves into trouble and we need someone to speak up in our defense.
 Maybe you’ve even ended up on trial in a court of law, a school or church board, the boss’s office, either trying to defend yourself against false accusations or admitting what you did wrong but still needing someone to represent your case calmly, clearly, and professionally, someone who is not intimidated by the accusations against you.

 Well, my friends, that’s exactly one of the functions of the Holy Spirit.
 In a previous post I discussed an overview of the activities of the Holy Spirit.
 But today I want to focus on one in particular.